ElManchacho/fasify-test/README.md

 A basic test swagger (add @fastify/swagger + @fastify/swagger-ui to your fastify server)

+*New* - Completed the swagger with reply options and added messages

+*New* - Modified the handlers request logic with try catch to secure http responses if error are encountered

 # Start things

 ## Prerequisite (in main folder)